m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Data sync/_index.en.md

 The messages that are exchanged between your device and the cloud can be anything from text, to numbers, to binary, to JSON.
 JSON is a best practice for exchanging messages between decoupled systems and a recommended pattern for exploring AWS IoT services.

-Messages are published on a topic, which is a textual string that other clients on AWS IoT Core can subscribe to in order to receive copies of published messages.
+Messages are published on a topic, which is a text string that other clients on AWS IoT Core can subscribe to in order to receive copies of published messages.
 Topics can look like the following examples:

 * `this is a topic`
 * `foo/bar`